lb0o/website/content/en/docs/operations/faq.md

 - https://github.com/aenix-io/cozystack-gitops-example

-### How to rotate CA
+### How to Rotate Certificate Authority

 In general, you almost never need to rotate the root CA certificate and key for the Talos API and Kubernetes API.
-Talos sets up root certificate authorities with the lifetime of 10 years, and all Talos and Kubernetes API certificates are issued by these root CAs.
+Talos sets up root certificate authorities with a lifetime of 10 years, and all Talos and Kubernetes API certificates are issued by these root CAs.

 So the rotation of the root CA is only needed if:

 - you suspect that the private key has been compromised;
 - you want to revoke access to the cluster for a leaked talosconfig or kubeconfig;
 - once in 10 years.

-#### For tenant k8s cluster:
+#### Rotate CA for a Tenant Kubernetes Cluster

 See: https://kamaji.clastix.io/guides/certs-lifecycle/

 ```bash
 export NAME=k8s-cluster-name
 export NAMESPACE=k8s-cluster-namespace